 No matter how tasteful the delicacy, why would anyone eat a squash blossom?
 Wouldn’t it be better to allow each of those blossoms to grow into a delightfully delicious squash?
 Perhaps it would be better if, in fact, all squash blossoms became squash.
 They don’t.
-Mother Nature with her infinite sense of humor made female squash blossoms and male squash blossoms and put them both on the same vine, but they’re too far apart to make baby squash without a little help.
+Mother Nature, with her infinite sense of humor, put both male and female squash blossoms on the same vine, but they’re too far apart to make baby squash without a little help.
+Read on to learn how to tell the difference between the two.

 Here’s how it works.
 The male flower opens and the bees get busy doing what bees do and while they’re doing it, pollen from the male flower sticks to their hairy little legs.
 The bees then buzz on over to the female flower where a little of the collected pollen falls off and fertilizes the female flower.
 Time passes and the little base of the female flower grows into a squash.
 The male flower has done his job and is now pretty much useless.
 Let’s eat him and enjoy!